Refrigerator Salad Bar!

 During prep day, save the peels, root ends, stems, and leaves and make veggie stock!
 For more information on making veggie stock, check out my blog post, Canning Vegetable Stock (Note, you don’t have to can it, you can use right away or freeze.
 All options are in the post).
 If you don’t have time to make the stock during prep day, just freeze all those scraps!
 I stuff scraps into quart canning jars and put them in my freezer until I’m ready to make stock.
 Then, when I’m ready, I put warm water into the jars to release all the scraps, pour into my Instant Pot or stock pot, add any additional water, and simmer away!
 Simply compost or vermicompost your cooked scraps after your strain off your scraps.
 It’s a great zero waste option.

 I’ve always loved the days after throwing a party because, inevitably, there was always a portion of the veggie platter leftover and I’d chop the vegetables all up and make vegetable soup.
 Having a refrigerator salad bar is just like having an after-party veggie platter.
 If it’s getting to the end of the week and end of your veggies lifespan, simply turn them into soup, adding some of your homemade stock from the scraps, herbs and spices, beans, pasta or other grains, and voila!
+In fact, they’re great for making my Rainbow Minestrone Soup.
 Homemade vegetable soup is surprisingly one of our grandkids’ favorite things, next to applesauce, that is!
 And, if you have more soup than you can handle, portion it off into your containers and freeze for a quick meal another day.

 The convenience and waste reduction of prepared veggies.